mozilla/miracle/docs/local.rst

     ./server bloom data/domain_blocklist.txt

-This creates matching `data/domain_blocklist.dat` and `.dat.desc`
-files containing the binary version of the Hydra bloom filter.
+This creates matching `data/domain_blocklist.dat` and `domain_blocklist.dat.desc` files containing the binary version of the Hydra bloom filter.

 If there is an error during creation, try increasing the `sleep` values inside `./server` and `./conf/run.sh` in their bloom sections.